GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Before software can be reusable it first has to be usable.
+The way to arrest entropy in software is to refactor it.

-~ Ralph Johnson (computer scientist)
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>